karineudahl/SemesterProject2/README.md

 - Clone the repo

 # Running
-- Right click and run open with live server.
+- Right click and "Open with Live Server".